 To illustrate examples of these designs, Is It Real?
 Staging Nature presents artworks from The Tobin Collection of Theatre Arts that highlight nature as depicted in stories from opera, ballet, and musical theatre.
 Artworks by theatre artists Boris Aronson, Franco Colavecchia, Natalia Gontcharova, Helen Pond, and Tony Straiges create conversations with sculptures by artists like Mary Frank and Barbara Hepworth.
 In addition, a magnificent set-piece—an expansive tree trunk and four projected canopies—both anchors and umbrellas the exhibition, giving guests the impression of standing center stage.

 Is It Real?
-Staging Nature takes root in the McNay’s Brown Gallery on April 22, 2021, and remains on view through September 2021.
+Staging Nature remains on view through October 24, 2021.

 Is It Real?
 Staging Nature is organized for the McNay Art Museum by R. Scott Blackshire, Ph.D., Curator, The Tobin Collection of Theatre Arts.